Holiday Blues: 7 Powerful Neuroscience-Based Tips to Address Seasonal Sadness

 What Are Holiday Blues?

 Holiday blues refer to temporary feelings of sadness, anxiety, or loneliness that arise during the holiday season.
-Dealing with the holiday blues often requires understanding their root causes and implementing strategies to manage these emotions effectively.
-These emotions, while distinct from clinical depression, can significantly impact your mood and overall well-being during what is often portrayed as a time of joy and celebration.
+Dealing with holiday blues often requires understanding their root causes and implementing strategies to manage these emotions effectively.
+These emotions are distinct from clinical depression yet can significantly impact mood and overall well-being during what is often portrayed.

 • Persistent sadness or tearfulness